Common Core: Assessment

 As of October 2015, SBAC membership was reduced to 20 members: California, Connecticut, Delaware, Hawaii, Idaho, Iowa, Maine, Michigan, Montana, New Hampshire, North Carolina, North Dakota, Oregon, South Dakota, U.S. Virgin Islands, The Bureau of Indian Education, Vermont, Washington, West Virginia, Wyoming.

-While some states are working together to create a common, universal assessment based on the Common Core State Standards, other states are choosing to work independently or through these two consortiums to develop the assessment.
+While some states were working together to create a common, universal assessment based on the Common Core State Standards, other states choose to work independently or through these two consortiums to develop the assessment.
 Florida Governor Rick Scott directed his state education board to withdraw from PARCC.
 Georgia withdrew from the consortium test in July 2013 in order to develop its own.
 Michigan decided not to participate in Smarter Balanced testing.
 Oklahoma tentatively withdrew from the consortium test in July 2013 due to the technical challenges of online assessment.
 Utah withdrew from the Smarter Balanced Assessment Consortium in August 2012.